keano-robinson/react-star-rating/README.md

 ## Description:

-A react UI component to display Star Ratings.
+A demo of a react UI component that displays Star Ratings.

 ## Features:
+- Displays ratings, given as numerical values, and diplays a graphical representation
+- Can dynamically update the rating displayed in response to user interaction

 ## External Dependencies:
 - React